phenyque/pyvbap/README.md

 player.play() # starts playing asynchronously -> interpreter session goes on player.set_position(30, 0) # repeat with different angles to move source
 ```

+### panner_gui.py

+Gui application that lets you pan a mono source around by clicking with the mouse.
+Start with `python3 panner_gui.py`

 ## References
 [1]Pulkki, V.: _Virtual Sound Source Positioning Using Vector Base Amplitude Panning_.
 In: _Journal of the Audio Engineering Society_, Vol. 45 No. 6, 1997